BensonXlade/Computer_Vision_Hand_Detection/README.md

 	2,	MediaPipe: For robust hand and finger landmark detection.

 Repository Contents:
-	1,	Jupyter Notebook: The implementation code for the hand detection program, including frame capture, preprocessing, and landmark visualisation.
+		Jupyter Notebook: The implementation code for the hand detection program, including frame capture, preprocessing, and landmark visualisation.
-	2,	Demo Video: A screen recording demonstrating the program’s real-time functionality.

 Installation and Requirements:
 	1,	Python Version: Compatible with Python 3.7–3.10.